lammps/lammps/doc/src/Developer_par_long.rst

 - The fftMPI library allows each grid dimension to be a multiple of small prime factors (2,3,5), and allows any number of processors to perform the FFT.
-The resulting brick and pencil decompositions are thus not always as well-aligned but the size of subgroups of processors for the two modes of communication (brick/pencil and pencil/pencil) still scale as :math:`O(P^{\frac{1}{3}})` and :math:`O(P^{\frac{1}{2}})`.
+The resulting brick and pencil decompositions are thus not always as well-aligned, but the size of subgroups of processors for the two modes of communication (brick/pencil and pencil/pencil) still scale as :math:`O(P^{\frac{1}{3}})` and :math:`O(P^{\frac{1}{2}})`.